-The comparison displayed in Figure 3: Hazard Blockage Type by Region shows that hazards have a noticeable agriculture blockage across all of the regions, with the exception of RMAC-N, where blockage data is not available currently, mainly due to the lack of survey as a consequence from the current security situation.
-The graph also illustrates that the majority of the blockage in the IKMAA region lies in the agricultural area, in comparison with the RMAC-S region where the hazards blocks agricultural, water, infrastructure, roads and to a lesser extent non-agricultural areas.
+The comparison displayed in Figure 2: mined areas Blockage Type by Region shows that mined areas have a noticeable agriculture blockage across all of the regions, with the exception of RMAC-N, where blockage data is not available currently, mainly due to the lack of survey as a consequence from the current security situation.
+The graph also illustrates that the majority of the blockage in the IKMAA region lies in the agricultural area, in comparison with the RMAC-S region where the mined areas blocks agricultural, water, infrastructure, roads and to a lesser extent non-agricultural area.
 RMAC-M EU sees blockage in the agriculture and roads areas primarily, with non-agricultural blockage playing a very small role in the region.